U.S. Equal Employment Opportunity Commission

 Federal employees have 45 days to contact an EEO counselor

 National origin discrimination involves treating people (applicants or employees) unfavorably because they are from a particular country or part of the world, because of ethnicity or accent, or because they appear to be of a certain ethnic background (even if they are not).

-National origin discrimination also can involve treating people unfavorably because they are married to (or associated with) a person of a certain national origin or because of their connection with an ethnic organization or group.
+National origin discrimination also can involve treating people unfavorably because they are married to (or associated with) a person of a certain national origin.

 Discrimination can occur when the victim and the person who inflicted the discrimination are the same national origin.